Azure/FTALive-Sessions/content/DataAnalytics/splitofdata.md

 * You want to provide a number of aggregations that will allow users to get fast, consistent results.
 * OLAP is especially useful for applying aggregate calculations over large amounts of data.
 OLAP systems are optimized for read-heavy scenarios, such as analytics and business intelligence.
 OLAP allows users to segment multi-dimensional data into slices that can be viewed in two dimensions (such as a pivot table) or filter the data by specific values.

-2) **Modern Data Warehouse** :
+### 3) Modern Data Warehouse

 A conventional data warehousing (OLAP systems) solution typically involves copying data from transactional data stores into a relational database with a schema that's optimized for querying and building multidimensional models.
 A modern data warehouse also lets you ingest data from multiple sources of different types, including structured, semi-structured, unstructured and/or streaming data with capabilities like scalability and in-built dashboards.
 Before storing data is cleansed **(ETL- Extract, Transform, and Load)** to reduce the overhead of space and compute for processing this data when called.This can handle more than 24TB to 1PB of data.

 > Note:Sizing limit may vary or increase with time.

-### When to use this solution
+**When to use this solution**

-Choose a data warehouse when you need to turn massive amounts of data from operational systems into a format that is easy to understand.
+* Choose a data warehouse when you need to turn massive amounts of data from operational systems into a format that is easy to understand.
 Data warehouses don't need to follow the same terse data structure you may be using in your OLTP databases.
 You can use column names that make sense to business users and analysts, restructure the schema to simplify relationships, and consolidate several tables into one.
-These steps help guide users who need to create reports and analyze the data in BI systems, without the help of a database administrator (DBA) or data developer.
-Consider using a data warehouse when you need to keep historical data separate from the source transaction systems for performance reasons.
-Data warehouses make it easy to access historical data from multiple locations, by providing a centralized location using common formats, keys, and data models.
-Because data warehouses are optimized for read access, generating reports is faster than using the source transaction system for reporting.
+* Consider using a data warehouse when you need to keep historical data separate from the source transaction systems for performance reasons.Because data warehouses are optimized for read access, generating reports is faster than using the source transaction system for reporting.

-3) **Data Mart**:
+### 4) Data Mart

 This is a specialized subset of data warehouse, designed to handle business and reporting needs to a specific unit or department within an organization.
 For example if you are in the retail industry you have a data warehouse that stores records of all your stores, inventory, sales, marketing, online transactions, etc. For specifically catering to the needs of marketing unit you may choose to have a data mart instead.
 Given its nature of specialization it may have fewer sources of data ingestion and likewise lesser volume of data than a data warehouse.
 This helps with faster aggregation on data and more structural focus on summarizing data.
 Majority of the time they are project-focused with limited or oriented and focussed usage.Datamarts provide a simple and optionally no-code experience to ingest data from different data sources, **extract transform and load (ETL)** the data using Power Query, then load it into an Azure SQL database that's fully managed and requires no tuning or optimization.
 They can handle up to 100GB of data

 > Note:Sizing limit may vary or increase with time.
+**When to use this solution**

+* Choose a data mart when you need to turn moderate volume of data from operational systems into a format that is easy to understand for a particular business unit or department
+* It works well for relational database analytics with Power BI
+* Datamarts are often preferred where auto generated datasets are viable for generating reports and minimizing orchestration and administration cost in developing dataflow and pipelines.
+Minimal or no-code experience is preferred over emphasis on a particular structure and schema.

 ## Analytical Data